Service of Legal Process

 Service of Process in China

-We serve legal process throughout China.
-We offer two methods of process service; Formal process service and informal process service.
+We work with partners in China to assist with the delivery of documents throughout China.
+There are two methods of process service; Formal process service and informal document service.

 Formal Process Service in China under the Hague Convention

 Process service in China can only be accomplished through the China Central Authority.
 Here is the process.

 China is a signatory to the Hague Convention on the Service Abroad of Judicial and Extra-Judicial Documents in Civil or Commercial Matters (20 U.S.T.
 361; 658 U.N.T.S.
 163, T.I.A.S.
 No. 6638; 28 U.S.C.A.).
 Process service under the Hague Convention is the legal manner of process service in China and in most cases, by the Client’s jurisdiction as well.

 1. The service documents must be translated into Simplified Chinese.
 The translation does not need to be notarized or certified, but must be accurate.
 We can translate the documents for you, or you can do it in-house.
 Please email, send or fax us the service documents for a translation quote.

 2. A case summary, also translated.
 The summary should cover the case facts and the witness’ relevance to the case.

 3. A citation from Client’s jurisdiction, regarding authority to serve, also translated.

 4. A summary of all known information about the person to be served – name, address, telephone numbers, ID number, work location, etc. We recommend providing as much information as possible about the Subject, including any known phone numbers and the numbers of any known relatives.
 This will assist the bailiff, who will actually be serving the documents.